-According to KPCB, by the end of 2017, online video will account for 75 percent of all Internet traffic.
-Syndacast reports email open rated increase 19 percent when the word “video” is in the subject line and having a video on a landing page boosts conversion rates by 80 percent.
+According to KPCB, by the end of 2017, online video will account for 75% of all Internet traffic.
+Syndacast reports email open rated increase 19% when the word “video” is in the subject line and having a video on a landing page boosts conversion rates by 80%.
 DMB Adobe says that online shoppers who watch a demo video are 1.81 times more likely to buy than those who don’t watch.
-Video viewing is increasing not just on desktop computers but on mobile devises as well.
+Video viewing is increasing not just on desktop computers but on mobile devices as well.
 These stats suggest that video is a valuable and effective tool for attracting customers and converting them to buyers.

 How Video Can Help Your Home Business

 The statistics on video marketing strongly indicate increased attention and response by consumers.
 But there are other benefits to using video in your home business including: